Field of Dreams movie site

 It’s baseball season again, and that means the Field of Dreams site is about to heat up as a tourist attraction.
 Yes, the actual field in the middle of the Iowa cornfields where Kevin Costner and company shot the famous 1989 movie has been preserved.
 And it’s totally free to visit!

-My friend and I decided it would be sweet to borrow two ears of corn from the Field of Dreams outfield and grill them up later that night with dinner.
+My friend decided it would be sweet to borrow an ear of corn from the Field of Dreams outfield and grill it up later that night with dinner.
 Unfortunately, the joke was on us.
-After we cooked up the corn, it was tough and inedible… because it was feed corn for cattle, evidently.
+After we cooked up the corn, it was tough and inedible… because it was feed corn for cattle.
+So leave the corn alone.
+But do enjoy the baseball field complex and the rest of the Field of Dreams movie site!